 Big thanks our very own Local Marina Supermarket and staff for donating truly fabulous food packages of fresh healthy fruit and vegetables, fish, chicken, herbs, cakes, biscuits, breads and more since Covid 19 began and we first asked them for help.
-They stepped straight in and continue to help our community provide hot, healthy meals and food parcels for anyone who needs a good nutritious meal to help them through this unprecedented period in our lives.

 East Brighton Food Co-op was initially funded by Nesta and the Dunhill Medical Trust’s Social Movements for Health.